 - Be your own boss and work toward starting your own successful business.

-You can't fully escape stress when on the job.
-HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
-Sufficient experience and tools are helpful when resolving these concerns.
-In addition, paid training and a steady supply of work help both installers and technicians reduce some of the most common triggers of work-related stress.
+Any job can be stressful.
+HVAC technicians service complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+Sufficient experience and tools can help mitigate some of these concerns.
+In addition, paid training and a steady supply of work help HVAC professionals reduce some of the most common sources of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Accessing and servicing large equipment can be tiring.
+Lifting heavy items and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
+Getting to specialized types of equipment can be tiring.
 HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While there isn't a job that's immune to a recession, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
-Repairs and installation will always be required, which means professionals in HVAC can often find work in more places than other industries.
+While no job is guaranteed to survive a recession, HVAC is particularly resilient due to the essential nature of heating and cooling equipment.
+Repairs and installation will always be needed, meaning HVAC professionals can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, technicians and installers will become even more important.
-Newer models of heating and cooling systems need less energy or produce it from renewable sources such as solar and wind.
-Greener HVAC equipment will continue to expand, as will the need for certified HVAC technicians.
+As HVAC systems continue to advance, reliable expertise will become even more important.
+Newer models of heating and cooling systems consume less energy or produce it from renewable sources like solar and wind.
+Sustainable HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED along with technical training.
-Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED in addition to industry training.
+Other, more specialized (and higher paying) HVAC careers are dependent on additional education or certifications.

-You can secure the needed certifications by signing up for classes at a community college or trade school.
+You can secure the needed certifications by taking classes at a community college or trade school.
 The time it takes to become an HVAC technician may fluctuate depending on the specific program, which generally lasts between six months to two years.
-An HVAC company will sometimes also require NATE certification.
-An acronym for North American Technician Excellence, this influential accreditation further develops your technical knowledge to maximize your capabilities.
+Your employer might also require NATE certification.
+This refers to North American Technician Excellence, this influential accreditation expands your technical knowledge to ensure the highest quality services.

-Even though basic concepts of an HVAC career could be learned on your own, a proper education means blending classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While you'll need to know some basic math, most of the HVAC professionals’ skill set lies in critical thinking, for identifying problems and ensure quality installation.
+While some elements of an HVAC career could be learned on your own, a proper education means a combination of classroom programs with on-site training.
+At the same time, HVAC careers aren't reliant on things like advanced math.
+While you'll need to know some basic math, most of the HVAC professionals’ skill set lies in critical thinking, in order to properly identify problems and ensure quality installation.

-The daily schedule may vary based on the project and job site.
-If you work in repairs, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you are more likely to have a set schedule during normal business hours.
+A typical workday may vary depending on where you work.
+If you are a repair technician, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you may have more of a set schedule for regular business hours.

 As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Certain jobs may need more time and resources than others, so the number of calls you can go on may vary.
+Some jobs might take longer than others, so the number of calls you can go on may vary.

-As we mentioned before, you should be comfortable working outdoors in severe weather as well as in difficult-to-reach places.
-For jobs that work with customers or clients, strong customer service skills are always a positive.
+As we mentioned before, every now and then the job will have to be done in inclement weather as well as in difficult-to-reach places.
+For roles assisting customers, strong customer service skills are always welcome.

-With the constant growth in HVAC careers, your salary should reflect that.
+Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-Having said that, salaries may fluctuate based on your location and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state could make upward of six figures.
+Professionals with specialized skills could make between $56,600 and $68,000.
+However, total compensation can depend on where you live and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary